10 Hotel Hacks: Tips on Booking a Room and When is the best time to book?

 In general, you will need to fill in the name of at least one guest staying in the room you are booking.
 I recommend filling in everyone’s name in advance to make check-in faster, but it’s up to you.
 Sometimes you will be asked for passport or ID information or a birth date.
 Booking.com doesn’t require this information, but some other sites do.

-In this step, you will also be able to make any special requests, like early check-in or room on a higher floor.
+In this step, you will also be able to make any special requests, like early check-in or a room on a higher floor.
 Note that these requests are not guaranteed.
 If you book through Booking.com, you will also get an email from the hotel letting you know if they will be able to accommodate your special wishes.

 Peru life